 Price: $$$

 The Bose Noise Cancelling Headphones 700 were the best on-ear noise-cancelling headphones for sleep in my tests.
 They are very comfortable for back sleepers and sleeping while travelling, though side and front sleepers naturally won’t use larger headphones like these.
-They arguably surpass the AirPods Pro 2 in noise blocking, and their battery life is excellent, lasting up to 20 hours with active noise cancellation.
-The audio quality, adjustable via an EQ, is exceptional, and they minimize noise leakage.
-Their sleek design and high-quality materials add to their appeal, while a voice assistant and touch controls enhance usability
+Compared to the AirPods Pro 2, their battery life is excellent, lasting up to 20 hours with active noise cancellation.
+The audio quality, adjustable via an EQ, is excellent.
+The noise leakage is minimal, which is great if there are others nearby.
+The sleek design and high-quality materials make them aesthetically pleasing.
+The voice assistant and touch controls mean you can adjust key settings in the dark without needing your phone or audio device.

 Sony WF-1000XM4